Coral Springs, Florida: Government

 Coral Springs uses the commission-manager form of municipal government, with all governmental powers resting in a legislative body called a commission.
 Coral Springs' commission is composed of five elected commissioners, one of whom is the mayor of the city and another of whom is the vice-mayor.
 The mayor and vice-mayor serve a two-year term; the commissioners serve four-year terms.
 The offices are non-partisan; no candidate is allowed to declare a party affiliation.
 The role of the commission is to pass ordinances and resolutions, adopt regulations, and appoint city officials, including the city manager.
 While the mayor serves as a presiding officer of the commission, the city manager is the administrative head of the municipal government, and is responsible for the administration of all departments.
-The city commission holds its regular meetings biweekly.
 The mayor is Scott J. Brook and the Vice Mayor is Shawn Cerra.
-The other commissioners are Nancy Metayer Bowen, Joshua Simmons and Joy Carter.
+The other commissioners are Joshua Simmons and Joy Carter.
+Nancy Metayer Bowen was vice-mayor and a commissioner until being killed in a shooting on April 1, 2026.
+Her husband Stephen Bowen was detained by law enforcement in connection to her death on the same day in near Plantation, Florida, and that the case was being investigated as a domestic violence incident.
 The City Manager is Franc Babinec.

 In 1965, Richard Vedilago became the city's first police chief and the lone officer of the Coral Springs Police Department; six years later, the department had grown to five officers.
 The department had 200 uniformed police officers in 2003, and 225 police officers in 2022.
 Gregory Tony, who was later appointed Sheriff of Broward County, was first employed as a police officer by the department, from 2005 to 2016, ultimately becoming a sergeant.
 Tony resigned from the department in 2016, amid tensions with his superiors regarding his sick leave usage.